Grilled Turkish Ground Lamb Kebabs are an easy and delicious way to shake up your summer grilling routine with authentic Middle Eastern flavor!

 Serve these Grilled Turkish Ground Lamb Kebabs on pita bread rounds with red onion, tomato, shredded lettuce and plain yogurt.
 Tabbouleh and grilled vegetables such as eggplant, zucchini and peppers are also perfect on the side for a fabulous summer meal!

-More great grilling ideas:
+More great grilling ideas and lamb recipes:

 - Grilled Marinated Skirt Steak with Peperonata